-In collaboration with Mendip District Council to allocate an additional 5ha of Employment land over the Plan period.
+In collaboration with Mendip District Council, through the Local Plan Part II - Site Allocations allocate an additional 5ha of Employment land over the Plan period.

 BE2 - PROTECTION OF 'VALUABLE EMPLOYMENT LAND' OBJECTIVE 3

 To protect 'valuable employment sites' from redevelopment other than for employment uses.